 - 1. See Figure 6-1.
 Connect the ground wire (2) to the module. - 2.
 Make sure the front and rear panel gaskets are undamaged and correctly positioned.
 Slide the control module into the cabinet. - 3.
 Tighten the captive screws (1) to secure the control module to the cabinet. - 4.
-Connect the gun cable to the GUN OUTPUT receptacle and the power cable to the POWER INPUT receptacle. - 5.
+Connect the gun cable to the GUN OUTPUT receptacle, and the power cable to the POWER INPUT receptacle. - 5.
 Connect the cabinet ground wire to a true earth ground. - 6.
-Connect air tubing to the input and output fittings on the rear panel as shown in the Installation section.
+Connect air tubing to the input and output fittings on the rear panel as described in Pneumatic Connections on page 3-5.